fingazuk/restream/Readme.md

 # Restream
 ## Usage : restream

-- Re-stream an M3U playlist with a self hosted proxy server
+- Re-stream an MPEG-TS M3U playlist with a self hosted proxy server
-- Ideal for running on a home server permenantly connected to a VPN, freeing up local watching devices from needing a VPN connection if one is normally required
+- Ideal for running on a home server permanently connected to a VPN, freeing up other devices from needing a VPN connection to access the plyalist (if one is normally required)
-- Allows multiple watch devices to access the same single channel in the playlist
+- Allows multiple devices to play the same playlist entry at the same time (MaxConnections settings)
 - Copy settings-example.json to settings.json in the build directory and set the playlist URL to your own URL
+- Set the port setting if required (default 3666)
-- Open a media player on the same machine with http://localhost:3666 to access the local version of the playlist
+- Open a media player with http://localhost:3666 (on the same machine) or http://<serverip.address>:3666 on any other machine to access the local version of the playlist